Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 <figure>
 	<iframe width="100%" height="520" frameborder="0" src="https://dqlepizcode4sa.carto.com/viz/409610be-acb6-11e6-a79d-0ecd1babdde5/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>
 	<figcaption>FAILED SYSTEM: the last 17 years only 274 silicosis-related deaths have been reported, but this is inaccurate.
 This maps shows some of the districts where deaths have been reported.
-The higher concentrations are consistent with the location of the country's gold mines.
-CREDIT: DANIELA Q LEPIZ</figcaption>
+The higher concentrations are consistent with the location of the country's gold mines. <span class="credititalic">CREDIT: DANIELA Q LEPIZ</span></figcaption>
 </figure>

 These numbers are at odds with research done by the National Health Laboratory System (NHLS), which states that, in 2013 alone, the overall rate of silicosis contracted by gold miners was at 23%, with a much higher figure for black miners, at 37%.